aumcode/nfx/README.md

 # NFX - .NET Unified Software Stack + Big Memory

+## NFXv5 ANNOUNCEMENT
+We are releasing NFXv5 within days.
+It will be released in a different repository *(name/URI TBA)*. **NFXv5 is based on .Net Standard 2**, having all cli tools targeting both .NET FX 4.7.1+ and .NEt Core 2+.
+NFXv5 will not support fx < 4.7.1 (though possible).

+NFXv3* (this repository) will continue to target .NET 4.5/Mono and will be supported for major bug fixes however all new feature development is going to happen in NFXv5.

 <img src="https://github.com/aumcode/nfx/blob/master/Elements/NFXLogo/New.NFX.Logo.50.png" alt="Logo">

 Server UNISTACK *(unified full software stack, no 3rd paty libs)* framework.

 License: **Apache 2.0**

 Runs/Builds:  **.NET 4.5+**, **Mono 3.x+** as of 2017/06; .NET **Core 2** planned Aug 2017